Eduardo7881/JVMMP/README.md

 ## Usage

-To use JVMMP, simply run the provided Java JAR file (nbsjava.jar) with a compatible version of Java installed on your system (Java 8 or higher).
+To use JVMMP, simply run the provided release Java JAR file (nbsjava1.jar) or the beta version JAR (nbsjava.jar) with a compatible version of Java installed on your system (Java 8 or higher).

 - For MacOS/Linux users:
 1. run "chmod +x jvmmp.sh" (for first-time only)